How Free Trade Reform Can Solve the Problem of Illegal Immigration from Mexico: A Modest Proposal

 the spirit of these agreements has consistently invoked the notion of a

-trade-related immigration benefits which have been denied to Mexico.
-For example, U.S.
+trade-related immigration benefits which have been denied to Mexico

 and Canadian professionals have a painless, no-petition treaty visa process; but